-Cash flows used in investing activities in 2021 were \$18 million compared to \$187 million and \$226 million in 2020 and 2019, respectively.
-The decrease in cash used in investing activities from 2020 to 2021 was primarily driven by the increase in cash provided by the Merger with N&B and higher net proceeds received from the sale of the fruit preparation business, largely offset by higher spending on property, plant and equipment in the current year.
-The decrease in cash used in investing activities from 2019 to 2020 was primarily driven by lower payments for acquisitions and lower spending on property, plant and equipment, partially offset by lower proceeds from disposal of assets in 2020 and cash paid on settlement of derivative instruments in 2020 versus proceeds in 2019.
+Cash flows provided by investing activities in 2022 were \$745 million compared to cash flows used in investing activities of \$18 million and \$187 million in 2021 and 2020, respectively.
+The increase in cash flows from investing activities from 2021 to 2022 was primarily driven by the change in proceeds received from business divestiture and unwinding of derivative instruments, offset in part by the change in cash provided by the Merger with N&B, higher spending on property, plant and equipment and cash paid for acquisitions, net of cash received, in the current year period.
+The decrease in cash flows used in investing activities from 2020 to 2021 was primarily driven by the increase in cash provided by the Merger with N&B and higher net proceeds received from the sale of the Fruit Preparation business, offset in part by higher spending on property, plant and equipment in the 2021 period.

-Additions to property, plant and equipment were \$393 million, \$192 million and \$236 million in 2021, 2020 and 2019, respectively (net of grants and other reimbursements from government authorities).
+Additions to property, plant and equipment were \$504 million, \$393 million and \$192 million in 2022, 2021 and 2020, respectively (net of grants and other reimbursements from government authorities).
 These investments largely arise from our ongoing focus to align our manufacturing facilities with customer demand, primarily in emerging markets, and new technology consistent with our strategy.

-We have evaluated and re-prioritized our capital projects and expect that capital spending in 2022 will be approximately 5.0% of sales (net of potential grants and other reimbursements from government authorities).
+We have evaluated and re-prioritized our capital projects and expect that capital spending in 2023 will be approximately 4.4% of sales (net of potential grants and other reimbursements from government authorities).